 After career history, now it is the turn to add your academic background.
 You need to mention your academic background.
 If you have any professional certificates, then you can add them to your resume.

-You can do this by creating a dedicated headline and adding up your education history.
+You can do this by creating a dedicated headline and adding up your educational history.
 It also includes the highest level of education degree that you hold.
-Adding up the GPA is not a must, but if you want to do, then going for this option is a great choice.
+Adding up the GPA is not a must, but if you want to do it, then going for this option is a great choice.

 5. Add Volunteer Work Experience

 Have you ever worked with a non-profit organization or volunteered for them?
-If you have an employment gap, then filling up with skills-based volunteering, then it is a great way to cover it up.
+If you have an employment gap, then filling it up with skills-based volunteering, then it is a great way to cover it.
 Volunteer work experience will help you supplement the career gaps.
 However, the volunteer work should be in accordance with your employment history and academic background.